Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 • Guide them to reporting features to drill down on team progress.

-I chose to isolate the set up steps in a guided wizard so I could craft the right story and keep users hyper-focussed on their jobs to be done.
+I chose to isolate the set up steps in a guided wizard so I could craft the right story and keep users hyper-focussed on their jobs to be done

 To achieve a populated dashboard of client projects, users need to jump through a series of steps that happen in different areas across the app.
 So I chose to isolate these steps in a guided wizard to keep users focussed on only the actions they need to take, and let the tech to do the heavy lifting in the background.

 This early on in their buying journey, I was very conscious of the user’s mental load and eagerness to get into the app.
 My focus was on crafting and iterating the right copy and story that would demonstrate value and boost their psych to helping them feel a sense of progress and remain compelled to continue.
-Every little detail had to count.
+Every included detail had to count.

 At the time we didn't have a reliable metric or mechanism for AB testing to compare conversion impact against.
 Our team was okay with this trade-off given the majority of users (and likely higher quality leads) successfully completed the set up steps and we had a new baseline to improve upon.